Coronavirus Response – How should you respond to the COVID-19 outbreak?

 - Disinfect contact surfaces such as doorknobs, tables, desks, handrails

-What we’re taking from the information we have on the Coronavirus at this time is this:
+What we’re taking from the information we have on COVID-19 at this time is this:

 - Encourage employees to report their symptoms and get tested if necessary, and also to report any possible contact with others who may be infected.